z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_enable\_groupext\_distinct\_gather

-Enables or disables gathering data to a single node to compute distinct-qualified aggregates on grouping extension queries.
+Activates or deactivates gathering data to a single node to compute distinct-qualified aggregates on grouping extension queries.
 When this parameter and `gp_enable_groupext_distinct_pruning` are both enabled, the legacy query optimizer \(planner\) uses the cheaper plan.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|